 Tel (Namibia): +26 461-299-6444

-Taxis are normally a convenient way to get around in towns and are reasonably priced.
+Taxis are usually a convenient way to get around in towns and are reasonably priced.
 They are easy to identify in designated stations.
 Taxis to Gaborone are also available from Sir Seretse Khama International.

 August to October

 You will see more animals during the dry, hot months, especially around the river, as all the wildlife flock to the water.
 This is the best time to spot lions, giraffes, and buffalo.
 You can find many elephants in the Linyanti region during these months.
 You can see hippo, impala, baboon, blue wildebeest, kudu, warthog, vervet monkey, and many other animals that one can find year-round.

 This is the wet season, and bird sightings increase as migrants move in.
 Over 450 bird species have been documented in the park.

 The park is the most popular with tourists, and ample wildlife can are around the rivers.
 There are fewer mosquitoes in July and August.